MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Delete unneeded data*: Implement policies to streamline the process of storing relevant information.
 Evaluate the retention period for backups and snapshots, and delete data that you no longer need.
 You might want to have a process that leads up to eventual data deletion, such as first archiving data and enabling a soft-delete period.
 Always consider recoverability before deleting data.

 - *Deduplicate data*: Implement data deduplication techniques to eliminate redundant data.
-Deduplication reduces storage requirements by storing only unique data blocks, so you save costs.
+Deduplication reduces storage requirements by ensuring that you store only unique data blocks, so you save costs.
 Use hashing algorithms and comparison of data chunks.
 Regularly run deduplication processes to identify and eliminate duplicate data.

 - *Optimize user behavior*: In workloads that collect user-generated data, educate users on the importance of efficient data storage.
 Encourage them to regularly review and delete unnecessary files and data.
 Implement storage quotas or pricing models that discourage excessive data storage.